 View the Loading... for information regarding the course offerings and outcomes for the doctoral program.

-*GRE requirement may be waived for a Masters program GPA of 3.8 or better earned within the past five years.
+*GRE requirement may be waived for a master's program GPA of 3.8 or better earned within the past 5 years.

 If you are selected to interview for the program, we will contact you to arrange an appointment.